The programme is live, see tab to the left

 Each day will be a mixture of scientific talks, structured discussions, and open time for discussion and collaboration.
-There will be a conference dinner, and a day trip to the Effelsberg telescope to any interested participants, dates TBD.
+There will be a conference dinner on Wednesday evening.
+The conference proper ends on Thursday, and Friday will be a day trip to the Effelsberg telescope to any interested participants.

 Science Organising Committee (SOC):

 - Robert Main (MPIfR) - ramain (at) mpifr-bonn.mpg.de

 - Franz Kirsten (Chalmers)